School Resources

 School-Based Resources

-Preventing Suicide: Toolkits for Schools
+Preventing and Responding to Suicide for Schools

 Preventing Suicide: A Toolkit for High Schools is available for free download from SAMHSA.
 It assists school personnel in designing and implementing strategies that prevent suicide and promote behavioral health.